-Researchers should be judicious about requesting access for research, restricting themselves to data collection that can only be performed during or directly after a disaster.
-Access should be requested not only for the researchers themselves but also for equipment and data-collection platforms such as UASs.
-To avoid becoming victims in need of rescue themselves, researchers should coordinate with incident commanders to gain access to areas controlled for safety and security or to allow response operations to proceed unhindered.
-Often, working through the ICS is the best way to start this coordination (see fig. 1 in section 1.4.2).
-If necessary, researchers should be able to demonstrate that they are prepared to conduct research in areas where there may be significant logistical challenges because of damaged infrastructure and in such a way that will not interfere or place undue burdens or risk to the response efforts that are ongoing.
+Researchers should be judicious about requesting access for research, restricting themselves to data collection that can only be performed during or directly following a disaster.
+Access should be requested not only for the researchers themselves, but also for equipment and data collection platforms such as Unmanned Aerial Systems (UAS).
+In order to avoid becoming victims in need of rescue themselves, researchers should coordinate with incident commanders to gain access to areas controlled for safety, security, or to allow response operations to proceed unhindered.
+Often, working through the ICS is the best way to initiate this coordination (see diagram in section 1.4.2).
+If necessary, researchers should be able to demonstrate that they are prepared to conduct research in areas where there may be significant logistical challenges due to damaged infrastructure, and in such a way that will not interfere or place undue burdens or risk to the response efforts that are ongoing.

 Scientists and engineers seeking to enter disaster areas to perform research should prioritize safety and have appropriate training for anticipated hazards as well as the use of personal protective equipment (PPE), including the availability of PPE for their teams.
-Finally and importantly-researchers, similar to other response workers, should consider having training and support in dealing with the stress and emotionally challenging elements of disaster situations.
+Finally - and importantly - researchers, similar to other response workers, should consider having training and support in dealing with the stress and emotionally challenging elements of disaster situations.

-Example of How to Safely Operate in the Field: National Institute of Standards and Technology
+Example of How to Safely Operate in the Field: NIST